It is so delightful when your strawberry plants produce a bumper crop of ripe, juicy red berries.

 Bad Companion Plants for Strawberries

-It’s always tempting to overcrowd your garden for maximum yield, but beware of planting too close together.
+It’s always tempting to overcrowd your garden for maximum yield, but be cautious about planting too closely together.
 Some plants can do more harm than good.

 Here’s what not to plant next to strawberry plants: